florian/reading-notes/books/4_Game_Theory/README.md

 - Not all games have equilibrium points as discussed in the previous chapter
 - In those cases, your opponent could try to second guess your strategy.
 If you use a pure strategy, they could ensure that you always lose.
 For example, when the game is trying to predict what side of a coin the opponent chooses, they could always choose the one we would not have guessed
 - The solution to this dilemma are mixed strategies, i.e. making choices with different probabilities.
 In the case of the coin game, we would choose each side with equal probability.
 Now, it again does not matter whether our opponent tries to guess our choice
-- If our opponent does not know about this, we could try to play a different strategies, but this fails as soon as we play against a more knowledgable opponent
+- If our opponent does not know about this, we could try to play a different strategies, but this fails as soon as we play against a more knowledgeable opponent
 - > The more capable your opponent, the more attractive the randomization process becomes
 - One of the fundamental theorems of game theory is Von Neumann's minimax theorem: We can assign a value to every finite, two-person, zero-sum game that tells us how much player I can expect to win on average
 - There is a mixed strategy that protects this return for player I and a mixed strategy for player II that stops them from losing any more.
 Since the game is zero-sum, both players use those strategies if they act rationally